uwu-tools/gh-jira-issue-sync/README.md

 `log-level` is the minimum level which will be logged; any output below this value will be discarded.

+`dry-run` is for experimenting with the tool, if set to `true`, no changes will be executed in Jira

 `github-token` is a personal access token used to access GitHub as a specific user.